AlexxNB/storxy/README.md

 # storxy

-Stupid simple state manager based on proxies
+Stupid simple state manager based on proxies.
+It is very tiny, just 500 bytes of none zipped code, but looks like a magic.

 ## Inspiration